Skip to Content

 Squeeze your stomach muscles and hold for 5 seconds, then release.

-If you’re laying down, arch your back off the ground.
-If you’re sitting, arch it backward and hold for 5 seconds.
+If you’re lying down, arch your back off the ground.
+If you’re sitting, arch your back backward and hold for 5 seconds.
 Relax.

 Shrug your shoulders up to your ears and squeeze for 5 seconds.
 Relax.